ChandanaMandarapu/React/notes.md

 In a typical React project, you'll have an index.js file where you import and render your main component, often called App.
 This component serves as the entry point to your application.

 Additionally, it's common practice to organize your styles separately in a file like index.css.
 You can use inline CSS styles within your JSX if needed, but for larger projects, it's recommended to keep your styles in separate CSS files to maintain clarity and organization.

+## Lists

+In React, you will render lists with some type of loop.
+The Javascript map() array method is generally the preferred method

+## Props

+Props are arguments passed into React components.
+Props are passed to components via HTML attributes